310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 My family isn’t that strict, actually.
 But sea grapes make me feel like we’re really in Okinawa, so I’m sort of happy to have some.
 {% endbubble %}

-{% bubble Souma %}
+{% bubble Souma v3 %}
 Ah, Shinkai-dono—My deepest apologies, but I cannot eat fish.
 {% endbubble %}

 {% img /img/es/eventstory/submarine/p1ch4_2.jpg %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 ……!?
 {% endbubble %}

-{% bubble Souma %}
+{% bubble Souma v3 %}
 Wha—!?
-W-Why do you look like a mother who has lost her beloved child…!?
+W-Why do you look like a mother who has lost her beloved child…?
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 souma…? what did you just say…?

 you can’t eat fish? i don’t understand! you’re not the souma i know! you must be an imposter…!